pgdr/talks/citmc/PITCHME.md

 or: how to throw the baby out with the bathwater simultaneously losing trust

+@snap[fragment]
-> Optimization using data and model update resulted in production potential;
+>Optimization using data and model update resulted in increased production potential
->
+@snapend

+@snap[fragment]
-> the value of this optimization has been estimated to NOK2bn
+>the value of this optimization has been estimated to NOK2bn
+@snapend

 +++
 #### challenge: excellence — in what?

 people doing "digital" delivering subpar